Definition of Completed Contract Method

 - The contractor is unaware whether the contract is profitable as of today or not since none of the usual accounting methods is followed.

-- It may happen that the contract is completed in the 2nd year, but the contractor already receives all the money & the tax is higher due to higher profits.
-He may or may have cashflow at the time of payment of tax.
+- The contract may be completed in the 2nd year, but the contractor already receives all the money & the tax is higher due to higher profits.
+He may or may have cash flow at the time of tax payment.

 - This method is untidy in the case of long-term contracts.